 Gleaning not only makes fresh food more accessible and reduces waste, but also strengthens community by connecting neighbor to neighbor, abundance to need.

-Every week, throughout the year, Farm to Pantry gleaning volunteers gather to harvest the surplus fruits and vegetables donated by local farmers, kitchen garden growers and property owners
+Every week, throughout the year, Farm to Pantry gleaning volunteers gather to rescue the surplus vegetables and fruits donated by local farmers, kitchen garden growers and property owners.
+Together we rescue food, reach people, and reduce greenhouse gas.